flofl-source/WebAppArchPROJECT/3-Assignement/README.md

 * If the user enters a wrong name or title, a red message is display bellow the button.

 * If the user enters the name of a movie or an actor that already has been entered or seen, an re message is also displayed bellow the button.

+## How can I test it ?
+You can go directly on the following link : https://thawing-atoll-72027.herokuapp.com/